Therapist for the analytical overthinkers in Bloomington, Indiana.

 If you’re someone who’s stalled at the fork in the road and wants to take meaningful steps forward, then I’m excited to work with you.

-Dr. Amanda Lynne Quinby, a psychologist in Bloomington, Indiana.
+Dr. Amanda Lynne Quinby, Bloomington IN therapist

 What Therapy Looks Like With Me